juanbkm/gcf/content/our-projects/southeast-asia.md

   * progressively utilize and champion more sophisticated innovative financing structures over time.

 * Mobilizing **substantial global green capital flows**, both through projects as well as through further replication of these across the region at scale, by catalyzing $ in additional private/commercial finance for every GCF $1 spent, through green bonds, hybrid public-private partnerships (PPPs) (in partnership with Office of Markets Development and Public-Private Partnership), and other innovative financing models
-* Enabling investments in low-emission infrastructure, expected to **directly reduce 119 million tonnes of CO&#8322;** (lifetime emissions) **and create at least 340,000 ‘green’ jobs**, demonstrating the benefits of a green recovery (with co-benefits in terms of gender equity and social inclusion)
+* Enabling investments in low-emission infrastructure, expected to **directly reduce 119 million tCO₂e of CO&#8322;** (lifetime emissions) **and create at least 340,000 ‘green’ jobs**, demonstrating the benefits of a green recovery (with co-benefits in terms of gender equity and social inclusion)
 * Supporting governments to **prioritize low-emission projects within infrastructure pipelines**, especially in immediate post-COVID-19 recovery (2021-2026), strengthening project pipelines, shaping bankability, and other enabling environment factors that will facilitate further green investments
 * Transforming ADB’s pipeline for the region (around $5 to $6 billion committed per year), building on ADB’s climate operations, to scale up **a more ambitious and transformative generation of high-performing, low-emission projects** while tackling the financing challenges emerging from the COVID-19 crisis